 The latest government recommendation for exercise follows the American College of Sports Medicine and American Heart Association.
 Seniors have to do a moderate-intensity aerobic workout for at least 30 minutes, five times a week.
 Or your loved one can also do a vigorous-intensity aerobic workout such as running, for at least 20 minutes, three times per week.
 As for the majority of older people, the most beneficial and recommended exercises would be walking.

 Even though regular physical activity benefits seniors, over 90% of the elderly do not exercise enough.
+The benefits of exercise for seniors are often underrated.

 At a Paradise for Parents, we know that it is very important to stay physically fit and healthy especially in our golden years.
 We encourage our senior residents to get fit and active by having a personal trainer who works closely with residents in all of our assisted living homes in order to ensure that their physical capabilities are accommodated.